abrahami/abrahami.github.io/_pages/about.md

 <!-- Avrahami Israeli -->
 <!-- Abrahami Israeli -->
 <!-- Avraham Israeli -->
-My name is Abraham Israeli, some refer to me as <b> Avrahami</b>.
+My name is Abraham Israeli, some call me Avrahami as a nick name.
 I am a data scientist with research and industry experience of 10+ years.
 My professional focus lies in the field of machine learning research, particularly within the realm of <b>computational social science</b>.

-Currently, I am a Post-Doctoral researcher at the University of Michigan.
-Ph.D. candidate at the Ben Gurion University of the Negev, advised by <b>Dr. Oren Tsur</b>.
-I am a member of the Natural Language Processing and Social Dynamics lab (<a href="https://www.naslab.ise.bgu.ac.il/">NASLB</a>) within the Software and Information Systems Engineering department (<a href="https://in.bgu.ac.il/en/engn/sise/ennew/Pages/default.aspx">SISE</a>).
+Currently, I am a post-doctoral research fellow at the University of Michigan.
+I am hosted by <a href="https://www.dromero.org/">Prof. Daniel Romero</a> and <a href="https://jurgens.people.si.umich.edu/">Prof. David Jurgens</a> at the School of Information (UMSI).
+I obtained my Ph.D. from the Ben Gurion University of the Negev, where I was advised by <b>Dr. Oren Tsur</b> and was part of the Natural Language Processing and Social Dynamics lab (<a href="https://www.naslab.ise.bgu.ac.il/">NASLB</a>).

-Alongside my Ph.D. studies, I am a Research Fellow at <b>the Data Science Institute</b> (<a href="https://www.runi.ac.il/en/research-institutes/business/dsi/">DSI</a>), Reichman University.
-I lead research projects associated with Natural Language Processing (NLP) and Social Analytics.
-I manage teams of 6-10 researchers, most of whom are undergraduate and master's students.
+Before starting my current post-doctoral program, I was a Research Fellow at <b>the Data Science Institute</b> (<a href="https://www.runi.ac.il/en/research-institutes/business/dsi/">DSI</a>), Reichman University.
+I led research projects associated with Natural Language Processing (NLP) and Social Analytics.
+I managed teams of 6-10 researchers, most of whom are undergraduate and master's students.
 These projects are strongly related to my Ph.D. research field.

 Before embarking on my academic path, I gained 8+ years of professional experience at <b>IBM Research and Intel</b>.
 At Intel, I led a team of 6-8 engineers in the field of data science, overseeing multiple projects and engaging in research activities.